 Propagation

 Propagating Java Moss could not be easier.
 Literally cut off a portion of the stems, and leave them floating.
 Those stems will continue growing without any issues!
 (Be warned: it can take over your tank if you leave bits floating around!)
+If you’re going for that natural look, it’ll even survive being put through a light cycle in a blender to cut it into fine, small pieces.
+This ‘paste’ of Java Moss can be glued or otherwise-bound to hardscape for a very fast naturally-growing look.

 And it gets better: having a ton of t. barbieri in your tank will pull a significant amount of nitrates from your water, increasing the time between required water changes.